pingcap/blog/introducing-tidb-lightning.md

 ## What’s Ahead

-This article shows us that Lightning improves the import speed by skipping some complicated, time-consuming operations and thus makes it suitable for initializing a big database.
-Our team still has many items on our roadmap to make Lightning better.
+This article shows us that TiDB Lightning improves the import speed by skipping some complicated, time-consuming operations and thus makes it suitable for initializing a big database.
+Our team still has many items on our roadmap to make TiDB Lightning better.

 ### Speed improvement

-Currently, Lightning feeds the entire INSERT INTO statement into the KV encoder unmodified.
+Currently, TiDB Lightning feeds the entire INSERT INTO statement into the KV encoder unmodified.
 So even though we have avoided the cost of distributed SQL, we still need to use TiDB's parser for generic SQL, go through the query planner, and other steps before populating the in-memory KV store.
-We could instead create a specialized parser, and expose lower-level APIs to Lightning to shorten the path of SQL-to-KV conversion.
+We could instead create a specialized parser, and expose lower-level APIs to TiDB Lightning to shorten the path of SQL-to-KV conversion.

 ### Parallel import

 ![](media/parallel-import.png)

 The capacity that a single machine can provide is limited, so to increase capacity, we need horizontal scaling, i.e. adding more machines.
-As explained before, the Lightning can be naturally parallelized, by distributing different tables to different nodes.
+As explained before, the TiDB Lightning can be naturally parallelized, by distributing different tables to different nodes.
 However, the current implementation can only read from the filesystem, so setting this up is pretty messy (requires mounting a network drive and manually allocating tables to different nodes).
-Thus, we plan to allow Lightning to interact with the network file storage API (e.g. S3 API), and create a utility to automatically split the database for multiple Lightning instances to simplify deployment.
+Thus, we plan to allow TiDB Lightning to interact with the network file storage API (e.g. S3 API), and create a utility to automatically split the database for multiple TiDB Lightning instances to simplify deployment.

 ### Online import

-When the Lightning is importing data, it will put the cluster in a mode exclusive for the write access from Lightning.
-This is fine for now, because the main application of Lightning is to initialize an empty TiDB database before production.
+When the TiDB Lightning is importing data, it will put the cluster in a mode exclusive for the write access from TiDB Lightning.
+This is fine for now, because the main application of TiDB Lightning is to initialize an empty TiDB database before production.
 But we do like to support more scenarios (e.g. restoring a backup or storing large-scale OLAP computation results), which requires keeping the cluster online.
-Thus, one direction we'll pursue is how to minimize the impact of Lightning on the cluster.
+Thus, one direction we'll pursue is how to minimize the impact of TiDB Lightning on the cluster.